patryk-czarnecki/Project1-Manual-Testing/README.md

 - A total of 18 test cases were executed, with 10 passing, 6 failing, and 2 blocked.
 - Critical and major bugs were identified, particularly affecting the user registration, product browsing, and shopping cart functionalities.
 - It is recommended to address the high-priority and critical issues identified during testing before proceeding to production.
-- After fixes are implemented, a round of regression testing should be conducted to ensure no new issues have been introduced.
+- After fixes are implemented, a round of retesting should be conducted to ensure that the implemented fixes have resolved the issues.

 We recommend close collaboration between the testing and development teams to address the identified issues promptly and efficiently.